marcouderzo/CSDemoParser/Worklog.md

 As the dataset will be used to train an Artificial Intelligence, we thought that dumping potentially wrong data in favour of more raw information was not worth it.
 We decided to comment out this last way of logging crouch events, in case you want to check it out.

-*Update: As this is deprecated, check the Entity section below.*
+*Note: as already mentioned, this section is deprecated and no longer will be used in the final parser.
+Check the Entity section below for the current solution.*

 **Formatting the *Entity* Output as Required**